KeramMarek/Docker/docker_notes.md

 docker container inspect {container name} | jq --raw-output .[0]                              # Start inspection to view full output

 .[0] - needs to be always there
-     - the first dot represent the object being proccesed so docker inspect
+     - the first dot represent the object being proccesed so docker inspect.
-     - the [0] represents the first element of array, since docker inspect return array
+     - the [0] represents the first element of array, cause docker inspect return array.

+Run full inspection with only .[0] and look which element you need and then use it like .[0].NetworkSettings.IPAddress .

 docker container stats                              # Show live container stats
 ```